danieljiang520/danieljiang520.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Electrical Engineering, Stanford University, 2026
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Engineering, minors in Mathematics and Music, University of Michigan-Ann Arbor, 2024

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Summer 2024: Academic Pages Collaborator
   * Github University
   * Duties includes: Updates and improvements to template
   * Supervisor: The Users